1reyesc/MoveHealth/Documentation/Development.md

 - <img src = "https://github.com/1reyesc/MoveHealth/blob/master/Auxiliary%20Files/movedevfile.png" width="350">
 - Once loaded in you can click on the play button and it will run the script
 - <img src = "https://github.com/1reyesc/MoveHealth/blob/master/Auxiliary%20Files/runscript.png" width="350">
+- Curl should be all set after that

 ## Running Rails